Chattahoochee–Oconee National Forest: History

 Woody also helped build a school, in Suches GA, where he was born, which was later named after him, Woody Gap School, the smallest public school in Georgia. current enrollment is around 60 students total, K-12.

 On July 9, 1936, the Forest Service was reorganized to follow state boundaries and President Franklin D. Roosevelt proclaimed the Chattahoochee a separate National Forest.
 In 1936, the Chattahoochee was organized into two Ranger Districts, the Blue Ridge and the Tallulah.

 In 1959, President Dwight D. Eisenhower proclaimed 96000 acre of federal lands in central Georgia as the Oconee National Forest.
 The Oconee then joined the Chattahoochee to become the Chattahoochee–Oconee National Forests of today.

 The Chattooga River was designated a Wild and Scenic River during the 1970s.
 The Chattooga remains one of the few free-flowing streams in the Southeast and is known for its white water rafting and scenery.
 The movie Deliverance was filmed on the Chattooga River, which became the fictional Cahulawassee River in the movie.

+The northwestern portion of the Chattahoochee National Forest includes the Cohutta Mountains, which contain the Cohutta Wilderness.
+The wilderness lies mostly in Georgia, with a smaller portion extending into Tennessee, and is adjacent to the Big Frog Wilderness in the Cherokee National Forest.
+The area was first designated as wilderness under the Eastern Wilderness Areas Act of 1975 and was expanded by the Georgia Wilderness Act of 1986.
+The United States Forest Service describes the Cohutta Wilderness as a 37,000-acre area with about 90 miles of hiking and backpacking trails, including trails following the Jacks and Conasauga Rivers, the most pristine rivers in Georgia from a sedimentation standpoint.